spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-dynamic.md

 <br />

 ## Example - Add a Backup Location using AWS STS
 Suppose your Kubernetes cluster is deployed in *AWS Account A*, and you want to create the backup in *AWS Account B*, whereas the Palette instance is hosted in *AWS Account C*.
-In this scenario, Palette will allow you to use the STS method to add a backup location.
+In this scenario, Palette will allow you to use the STS authentication method to add a backup location.
 The diagram below presents the scenario under discussion and highlights the specific order of authentication you must follow.

 ![A diagram highlighting the use-case when the backup cloud account differs from the cluster deployment cloud account.](/clusters_cluster-management_backup-restore_separate-cloud-accounts.png)